Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3303 - Operating Systems 2/🟦4 # Memory Management/🟩1 @ Memory Management.md

 Each process has its own page table.
 The virtual address is split into page number _(higher order bits)_ and offset _(low level bits)_

 The page table itself is stored in frame inside the memory.
-However it may be to big that itself might be decomposed into multiple pages and stored in multiple frames.
+However it may be too big that itself might be decomposed into multiple pages and stored in multiple frames.
 The address where its starts is placed in a special register. _(The MMU converts it to know where it is and use it)_

 #### Page table structure